Let’s talk about your dream project.

 Shedule a free consultation now

-A filter press cloth is a type of material used in the process of dewatering applications.
+A filter press cloth is a type of material used in dewatering applications.

 The process of dewatering is to separate the liquids from solids through a pressure filter, which pushes the liquid through the cloth.

 The filter press is the machine where the filter cloths are installed in ‘series’.
-The liquid and slurry is fed into the filter press machine, and is then ‘pressed’, meaning that it is squeezed to force the separation between the two elemental states.
-The process occurs by the filter press squeezing the filter cloth from both sides , forcing the material through the cloth and ‘filtering’ in the process.
+The liquid and slurry are fed into the filter press machine and are then ‘pressed’, meaning that it is squeezed to force the separation between the two elemental states.
+The process occurs by the filter press squeezing the filter cloth from both sides, forcing the material through the cloth and ‘filtering’ in the process.

 Filter press machines are used solely for the separation of liquids from solids.
 The filter cloth is usually made to measure, depending on the filter press machine plate width, and is usually measured in meters.

-Depending on the micron requirements, the particulate (particle size being pressed), can vary within the weave of the filter cloth.
-The usually range of microns for a filter cloth membrane varies between 5 to 25 microns.
+Depending on the micron requirements, the particulate (particle size being pressed) can vary within the weave of the filter cloth.
+The usual range of microns for a filter cloth membrane varies between 5 to 25 microns.

-The cloth material from which the filter cloth is made with also vary to suit the particular plate it is being used with.
-These range from full membrane to center-fed; gasketed to non-gasketed.
+The cloth material from which the filter cloth is made also varies to suit the particular plate it uses—these range from full membrane to centre-fed, gasketed to non-gasketed.

-Filter press cloth manufacturers will typically use polyester thread for the filter cloth material, however, commonly, you filter cloths have been known to be also made from polypropylene, cotton, nylon or felt.
-These are high-temperature, durable cloth materials that can be used in a variety of extreme temperatures.
+Filter press cloth manufacturers will typically use polyester thread for the filter cloth material.
+However, filter cloths are commonly known to be made from polypropylene, cotton, nylon or felt.
+These are high-temperature, durable cloth materials that can be used in various extreme temperatures.

-The filter cloths are manufactured in both Mono and Multi Filament to ensure a high-quality finish, with strength, resistance to chemicals, abrasion and long-lifespan.
+The filter cloths are manufactured in Mono and Multi Filament to ensure a high-quality finish, strength, chemical resistance, abrasion and long lifespan.

-For mono-filament filter cloth the woven fibres are singular.
-Meaning there is single line weave.
+For mono-filament filter cloth, the woven fibres are singular.
+Meaning there is a single-line weave.
 This allows for fantastic cake release and resistance.
-There is a lower particle retention compared to muli-filament fibres.
+There is lower particle retention compared to muli-filament fibres.
 The material is naturally super-strong.

-Multi-filament cloth describes a varying size of fibers used within the thread of the cloth which are grouped together in one single line.
-The comparative with this type of cloth is that there is better micron retention than mono-filament cloth.
+Multi-filament cloth describes a varying size of fibres used within the thread of the cloth, which is grouped in one line.
+Compared with this type of cloth, there is better micron retention than mono-filament cloth.

-Depending on the requirement from your filter plate, your filter press cloth will come in differentiating shapes, sizes and even materials.
+Depending on the requirement of your filter plate, your filter press cloth will come in differentiating shapes, sizes and even materials.
 This is often due to the filter press plate.
-The most commonly used filter press plate is the ‘gasketed’ or ‘caulked’ filter plate.
-Also referred to as a ‘recessed chamber’ filter plate, these particular filter plates are the most commonly used of all filter plates within liquid-from-solid separation.
+The ‘gasket’ or ‘caulked’ filter plate is the most commonly used filter press plate.
+Also referred to as a ‘recessed chamber’ filter plate, these particular ones are the most commonly used of all filter plates within liquid-from-solid separation.

-Gasketed filter plates are expected to perform to a standard where there is no leakage whatsoever from the filter cloth through the filter plate.
-The filter cloths used are typically hexagonal in size, with a sewn cord to ensure any mircons passed through are caught within the filter press cloth.
+Gasketed filter plates are expected to perform to a standard where there is no leakage from the filter cloth through the filter plate.
+The filter cloths used are typically hexagonal, with a sewn cord to ensure any microns passed through are caught within the filter press cloth.

-For Non-gasketed filter plates, the filter press cloth is lighter, less robust, but easier to install.
+For Non-gasketed filter plates, the filter press cloth is lighter and less robust but easier to install.
 This type of filter cloth can incur some leakage from the filter plate.

-Weave patterns for the cloth of a filter press machine are dependent on your goal.
+Weave patterns for a filter press machine cloth depend on your goal.

-There are five specific filter cloth weave types that are used.
+Five specific filter cloth weave types are used.
 These are:

-The Leno Weave is a weave constructed with two or more warp threads that cross over each other and are then interlocked with multiple filling thread lines.
-On occasion, you can use one filling thread depending on your requirement from the Leno Weave.
+The Leno Weave is constructed with two or more warp threads that cross over each other and are then interlocked with multiple filling thread lines.
+You can occasionally use one filling thread depending on your requirement from the Leno Weave.

-This weave is characteristically lightweight, and should be used in lighter cake release filter presses.
+This weave is lightweight and should be used in lighter cake release filter presses.

-The Twill Weave is a standard weaving process for fibers, and is used across all manufacturing processes that require weaving.
+The Twill Weave is a standard weaving process for fibres and is used across all manufacturing processes that require weaving.

-In a Twill Weave, the twill line cross over at least two consecutive rib lines and is moderate in it’s binding.
-The resistance on this weave is larger than that of the Leno weave, so a heavier cake release can be used on this type of cloth weave.
+In a Twill Weave, the twill line crosses over at least two consecutive rib lines and is moderate in binding.
+The resistance on this weave is larger than that of the Leno weave so a heavier cake release can be used on this type of cloth weave.

 The Plain Weave is another type of weave that is used across multiple manufacturing specialisms.
 It is also the simplest weave of all weave patterns.

-This particle weave has a high particle retention, with moderate cake release properties, whilst also being rather robust.
+This article weave has high particle retention, with moderate cake release properties, whilst also being rather robust.
 This weave is perfect for moderate cake release and high requirements for particle retention from the filter press.

-This is a looser weave, so is only recommended on basic-level filtering requirements due to it’s lack of stability.
+This is a looser weave, so it is only recommended on basic-level filtering requirements due to its lack of stability.

-Arguably the most complicated of weaving patterns for filter cloths, the Satin Weave shows a repetition of crosses between the ‘warp’ and ‘filling’ floats.
-Throughout the weave the weft thread will cross over at least three lines of warp threads before going under one and back over a further three and so on.
+Arguably the most complicated weaving pattern for filter cloths, the Satin Weave shows a repetition of crosses between the ‘warp’ and ‘filling’ floats.
+Throughout the weave, the weft thread will cross over at least three lines of warp threads before going under one, back over a further three, and so on.

 This particular weave is required where a good solid cake release is required.